-Greater celandine is famous for its healing benefits on the liver, gallbladder and the digestive system, as well as its powerful immune boosting properties, wound healing and soothing anxiety and sleep disorders.
+Greater celandine is famous for its healing benefits on the liver, gallbladder and digestive system, and its powerful immune boosting properties, wound healing and soothing anxiety and sleep disorders.
 Additionally, it may help with cancer treatment.

 Greater celandine is a plant long used in traditional Chinese medicine and well known in Roman times.
 It was often used for health problems relating liver and gallbladder, but today it is known that is has a wide range of health benefits:

 The most famous benefit of Greater celandine lies in its helpful and soothing effects on the digestive system.

 It helps the body to produce more bile and other digestive enzymes responsible for effective digestion and can even be used to naturally deal with stomach ulcers.

 In folk medicine, people often use celandine to improve digestion and get rid of unpleasant symptoms such as bloating, nausea, cramps, stomach pain and passing gas.
 Additionally, in can be of great help with Irritable bowel syndrome (IBS), which can be highly uncomfortable and painful.